TheresaLui/SelfHelpContent_v2/articles/microsoft.dms/service-create-errors.md

 	*{"Message":"Unable to parse MDS environment/MDS account from path /","Code":"BadRequest","StackTrace":"","Details":null}''*

   - If you get an error, such as Page Not Found 404, that means the firewall config on your network is blocking the endpoints.
-Please contact your network or firewall administrator to monitor firewall logs or network capture during DMS deployment and identify the IPs/ports getting blocked.
+Please contact your network or firewall administrator to identify the IPs/ports getting blocked.
-  - You can also try pinging the following IPs: 13.86.218.250, 104.208.27.1, 52.138.226.88, 52.169.237.246.
-If that fails, please refer to the point above regarding contacting your network administrator.
   - If you are able to hit the endpoint and view the content, then please continue to file the support ticket.
+  - **Note:** These troubleshooting steps will also be applicable for service restart failures.

 ## **Recommended Documents**